-The Capital Adjustment Account absorbs the timing differences arising from the different arrangements for accounting for the consumption of non-current assets and for financing the acquisition, construction, or enhancement of those assets under statutory provisions.
-The account also contains revaluation gains accumulated on property, plant and equipment before 1 April 2007, the date the Revaluation Reserve was created to hold such gains.
-Note 5 provides details of the source of all the transactions posted to the account, apart from those involving the Revaluation Reserve.
+The capital adjustment account absorbs the timing differences arising from the different arrangements for accounting for the consumption of non-current assets and for financing the acquisition, construction, or enhancement of those assets under statutory provisions.
+The account also contains revaluation gains accumulated on property, plant and equipment before 1 April 2007, the date the revaluation reserve was created to hold such gains.
+Note 5 provides details of the source of all the transactions posted to the account, apart from those involving the revaluation reserve.

-2022/23 £,000 2023/24 £,000 Balance at 1st April (495,953) (513,956) Reversal of items relating to capital expenditure debited or credited to the Comprehensive Income and Expenditure Statement: · Charges for depreciation of non-current assets 21,712 24,123 · Charges for impairment of non-current assets 0 (622) · Charges for impairment of inventories 2 0 Revaluation losses on property, plant and equipment 1,002 35,292 · Amortisations of intangible assets 1,334 1,453 · Revenue expenditure funded from capital under statute 7,505 7,934 Amounts of non-current assets to be written off on disposal or sale as part of the gain / loss on disposal to the Comprehensive Income and Expenditure Statement 23,604 43,415
+2022/23 2023/24 £,000 £,000 Balance at 1st April (495,953) (514,414) Reversal of items relating to capital expenditure debited or credited to the Comprehensive Income and Expenditure Statement: Charges for depreciation of non-current assets 21,712 24,108 Charges for impairment of non-current assets 0 (622) Charges for impairment of inventories 2 0 Revaluation losses on property, plant and equipment 1,002 27,922 Amortisations of intangible assets 1,334 1,705 Revenue expenditure funded from capital under statute 7,505 7,934 Amounts of non-current assets to be written off on disposal or sale as part of the gain / loss on disposal to the Comprehensive Income and Expenditure Statement 23,203 44,050

-Amounts of inventories to be written off on disposal or sale as part of the gain / loss on disposal to the Comprehensive Income and Expenditure Statement 1,259 0 56,417 111,595 Adjusting amounts written out of the Revaluation Reserve (3,698) (17,300) Net written out amount of the cost of non-current assets consumed in the year 52,719 94,295 Capital financing applied in the year: · Use of Capital Receipts Reserve to finance new capital expenditure (20,270) (3,200) · Use of Major Repairs Reserve to finance new capital expenditure (5,417) (5,382) \cdot Capital grants and contributions credited to the Comprehensive Income and Expenditure Statement that have been applied to capital financing (21,994) (21,828) \cdot Application of grants to capital financing from the Capital Grants Unapplied Account (21,963) (36,294) \cdot Statutory provision for the financing of capital investment charged against the General Fund and HRA balances (6,989) (7,979) Capital expenditure charged against the General Fund and HRA balances (1,486) (1,399) · Increase in fair value of investment property 5,102 3,340 Voluntary debt repayment - HRA (1,596) (955) · Equity loan redemption 130 0 · Wokingham Housing Ltd loan repayment 3,760 1,400 Movements in the market value of investment properties debited or credited to the Comprehensive Income and Expenditure Statement (70,722) (72,297) Balance at 31st March (513,956) (491,598)
+Amounts of inventories to be written off on disposal or sale as part of the gain / loss on disposal to the Comprehensive Income and Expenditure Statement 1,259 0 Adjusting amounts written out of the revaluation reserve 56,017 (3,698) 105,098 (17,298) Net written out amount of the cost of non-current assets consumed in the year 52,319 87,800 Capital financing applied in the year: Use of capital receipts reserve to finance new capital expenditure (20,270) (3,201) Use of major repairs reserve to finance new capital expenditure (5,417) (5,382) Capital grants and contributions credited to the Comprehensive Income and Expenditure Statement that have been applied to capital financing (21,994) (21,828) · Application of grants to capital financing from the capital grants unapplied account (21,963) (36,293) Statutory provision for the financing of capital investment charged against the general fund and HRA balances (6,989) (7,979) Capital expenditure charged against the general fund and HRA Balances (1,540) (1,399) Increase in fair value of investment property Transfer of shares at nil value to WBC (Holdings) Ltd 5,102 3,340 Voluntary debt repayment - HRA (1,596) (955) Equity loan redemption 130 0 Wokingham Housing Ltd loan repayment 3,760 1,400 Movements in the market value of investment properties debited or credited to the Comprehensive Income and Expenditure Statement (70,777) (72,296) Balance at 31st March (514,411) (498,910)